 Loving the Whole Person

 Every person has a body, a mind, and a soul, and Our Lady of the Lake must provide loving attention to all three for each parishioner.
 We also acknowledge that it is especially important to lend a helping hand during challenging times in life.
 The Parish Care Department currently administers several programs to fulfill this vision for parish care, and more are on the way.
-Soon we will hire a full-time Director of Parish Care who will lead the way as we continue to support our parishioners' bodies, minds, and souls.
+Our full-time Director of Parish Care will lead the way as we continue to support our parishioners' bodies, minds, and souls.

 There are many times when a faithful parishioner is not able to attend Masses for reasons related to health and mobility.
 Visitation ministers at Our Lady of the Lake are trained to listen and to lead prayers.
 They work with homebound parishioners to create a plan for their spiritual care, whether they live in their own private house, a nursing home, or another care facility.
 A connection between the parish and parishioner, including sharing in Holy Communion, is maintained in this way, even and especially when the health of the parishioner makes travel to the parish grounds difficult.

 Our parish nurse serves as a liaison between parishioners, heath care professionals, and ministers.
 She coordinates a number of ministries that focus on the physical and emotional wellbeing of the parish.
 These ministries include blood drives, education and advocacy, referrals, and consultation.
 Also notable is the parish’s sizable (and growing!) collection of healthcare equipment that is available for rental.